The Duke of Edinburgh’s Award (DofE) is a voluntary, non-competitive programme of activities for anyone aged 13-24.

 The expedition season runs from March to September and during this time there are training sessions after school on Monday and Thursday.

 If your child is taking part in the Award they must attend one of these weekly sessions to gain the necessary skills to enable them to take part in their expedition.
-The practice expedition for Bronze and Silver is taking place between 16th - 17th July 2016 with the Qualifying Expedition provisional booked for 24th - 25th September.

 For more information please contact Dr Evans.